-Generally speaking, follow package instructions during the growing season (spring and summer) and dilute fertilizer to half during the dormant season (fall and winter).
+Generally speaking, follow the instructions on product labels during the growing season (spring and summer) and dilute fertilizer to half during the dormant season (fall and winter).

 If your plants are growing very rapidly and/or you have abundant sunlight or artificial light, you may want to increase the amount of fertilizer used during the growing season.
 This is especially true if you notice excessive yellowing of leaves.

-2. Fertilizing Your Outdoor Plants In Containers: For outdoor plants, you will want to use a longer term, slow or controlled release product like these.
+2. Plant Food For Your Outdoor Container Plants: For outdoor plants, you will want to use a longer term, controlled, or slow release fertilizers.
 Begin fertilizing just before growth begins in the springtime.
 Choose according to whether or not your plants will remain in their pots throughout the growing season.

 Learn More About Specialty Fertilizers Here

-3. Feeding Your Lawn: Lawn fertilizer usually contains quite a bit of nitrogen (polymer coated or methylene urea or SCU) in a controlled-release form.
-This type of fertilizer is ideal for the very regimented care required to keep a lawn looking good.
+3. Lawn Fertilizer: The fertilizer for grass usually contains quite a bit of nitrogen (polymer coated or methylene urea or SCU) in a controlled-release form.
+This type of fertilizer is ideal for the very regimented lawn care required to keep grass looking good.